 Services: Technical Assistance, Program Development, Strategic Planning, Capacity Development

-Technical Expertise: Health Care Financing, HIV, Infectious Diseases
+Technical Expertise: Health Systems Strengthening, HIV, Infectious Diseases

 HIV transmission in Zambia is predominantly through heterosexual contact, with a higher prevalence in women than men.
 Although HIV prevalence in adults (aged 15-49) declined from 15.6 percent in 2002 to 14.3 percent in 2007, the epidemic is by no means under control.
 In actuality, the absolute number of new HIV infections will increase as the population of Zambia continues to grow, given its relatively high growth rate (2.9 percent) and total fertility rate (6.2 percent).